apigee-127/swagger-test-templates/README.md

 {
    '/pet/{name}': {
        get: {
-           '200': [{ name: 'spot', description:'some description of the data']
+           '200': [{ name: 'spot', description:'some description of the data'}]
        }
    }
  }